 Prior to assuming his current position, Mr. Stefani was senior vice president and chief financial officer, leading shared services, including finance, strategic and performance management, risk management, information technology, and information security.
 During Mr. Stefani’s more than 30-year tenure with the Bank, he has held positions of increasing responsibility within the Supervision and Regulation, Credit Risk Management, Policy and Strategic Analysis, and Statistics and Analysis Departments.

-Mr. Stefani is active in the Fourth District’s civic community.
-He is a member of the board of directors of United Way of Greater Cleveland, the board of advisors of the Commission on Economic Inclusion, and serves on the Board of Trustees of the Greater Cleveland Food Bank.
-He also serves on the Leadership Council for the College of Business at Bowling Green State University.
-He has also served as past president of the board of directors at University Settlement, Inc., a non-profit social services organization serving the Broadway/Slavic Village community.
-In 2010, he completed Leadership Cleveland, a program designed to build leadership resources within the greater Cleveland community.
+An active community member, Mr. Stefani serves as a trustee or board member on several regional organizations, including United Way of Greater Cleveland, the Greater Cleveland Food Bank, and the Greater Cleveland Partnership’s Commission on Economic Inclusion.
+In addition, Mr. Stefani serves on the leadership council of the College of Business at Bowling Green State University.
+He has also served as past president of the board of directors at University Settlement, Inc., a nonprofit social services organization within the Broadway–Slavic Village community.
+In 2010, he completed Leadership Cleveland, a program designed to build leadership resources within the Greater Cleveland community.

-A native of New Philadelphia, Ohio, Mr. Stefani received a bachelor of science degree in business administration and finance and an MBA from Bowling Green State University.
-He is a graduate of the Harvard Business School Advanced Management Program and the Graduate School of Banking at the University of Colorado.
+A native of New Philadelphia, Ohio, Mr. Stefani earned a BS in business administration and finance and an MBA from Bowling Green State University.
+He is also a graduate of the Harvard Business School Advanced Management Program and the Graduate School of Banking at Colorado.